Sanket-DataMinds/Northwinds_db/README.md

 from suppliers;
 ```

-### Q4.Show the total amount of orders for each year/month.
+### Q4.
+Show the total amount of orders for each year/month.

 ```sql
 select